magrathealabs/playbook/docs/4-engineering.md

 * `chore/` for random tasks

 At this point, link the Pull Request in the Trello card and move it to `Code Review`.
-At leads one team member should review and approve your PR.
-After the review, if approved, merge the changes to master, delete the branch, and move the Trello card to `QA` list.
-Deploy the master branch to staging.
-In this stage, the customer should review the feature to aprove or refuse it.
-After this stage, if the task is accepted we have a new code implementation.
+At least one team member should review and approve your PR.
+After the review, if
+approved:

+* Merge the changes to master and delete the branch
+    * Prefer to squash merge instead of a normal merge.
+Only do a normal merge if you want to keep the history of changes in our branch
+* Move the Trello card to `QA` list
+* Deploy the master branch to staging
+    * In some projects the deploy to staging is automatic

+In this stage, the customer should review the feature to approve or refuse it.
+If the task is accepted, we have a new code implementation.
+We merge master to production branch and deploy it to production environment.

 Otherwise, the task goes back to `Current` with a description of why the task was rejected in the first place.
-If approved, we merge master to production branch and deploy it pro production environment.

 ### Pull Requests